 In accordance with enterprise-wide risk management policies and objectives, risk management and internal control have been monitored and controlled by the Board of Directors of the Company with the delegation to the Executive Board of Directors of the Company.
 An effective management process has been established for assessing and managing all firm-wide risk exposures at both the portfolio and transactional levels to ensure the financial soundness and safety of TISCO Group.
 Senior management and relevant business advisory committees oversee the entire risk management framework and strategy for all business areas supported by planning and budgeting function.
-Risk Management Committee, supported by enterprise risk management, risk and business analytics, operational risk management, and IT risk management functions, are set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.
-Specific-area risk authorities are then established to manage in-depth, transactionlevel risks in each particular area, such as the Credit Committee, Problem Loan Committee, and Compliance & Operation Control Committee.
+The Risk Oversight Committee is set up to advise the Board of Directors on risk governance framework to ensure that top management and heads of risk management functions follow the risk management policy, strategies, and risk appetites, as well as to ensure that capital and liquidity management strategies are consistent with the risk appetites.
+The Risk Oversight Committee also reviews the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
+Moreover, the Risk Management Committee, supported by enterprise risk management, risk and business analytics, IT risk management, and operational risk management functions, is set up to oversee that enterprise-wide risk management of the group is undertaken according to the same standard.

+Specific-area risk authorities are then established to manage in-depth, transaction-level risks in each particular area, such as the Credit Committee, Problem Loan Committee, and Compliance & Operation Control Committee.
 These mechanisms are in turn supported by the credit control and other supporting functions, governing compliance, and legal office.
 Business lines are fully accountable for managing their own risks within the policy guidelines established by the Risk Management Committee and specific-area risk authorities.
-All the business operations are under the risk limit approved by the Risk Management Committee including new business analysis in each business line.
-Additionally, risk limits triggered as well as new businesses shall be reported monthly to the Risk Management Committee for acknowledgement.
+All the business operations are under the risk limit approved by the Risk Management Committee including new business analysis in each business line, where risk limits triggered as well as new businesses shall be reported monthly to the Risk Management Committee for acknowledgement.
+Additionally, the Risk Oversight Committee shall review the sufficiency and effectiveness of overall risk management policy and strategies, and reports risk exposures, effectiveness of risk management system and risk governance culture of the organization, as well as any significant factors or required improvement to the Board of Directors, and advises or participates in evaluation of heads of risk management functions.
 However, to enhance the overall risk management system, the risk management system shall be audited and reported to the Audit Committee which directly reports to the Board of Directors.

 In the present, Information Technology (IT) is involved as integral part of business to serve business needs and being customer channels to access information and services as known as Financial Technology (FinTech), in addition to several laws and regulations which have been announced for IT good governance.

-In year 2018, TISCO Group set up IT Risk Management function to support risk management committee regarding to IT risk as integral part of operational risk and IT Risk Committee in specific-area risk authorities to manage in-depth and transaction-level of IT risks.
+TISCO Group set up IT Risk Management function to manage in-depth and transaction-level of IT risks and to support the Risk Oversight Committee as well as the Risk Management Committee regarding to IT risk as integral part of operational risk and IT Risk Committee in specific-area risk authorities.